ChrisMV2007/StockBot/README.md

 In short, clone the repository onto your device using git bash (or another git application with similar capabilities) and install the dependencies below.
 Note that this was written from the perspective of a windows user (but the instructions will likely still be useful given you replace any windows specific instructions).
 1. Clone the Repository (Skip if you already have a way to clone the repository)<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;1.1 Go to the Git downloads website and click https://git-scm.com/downloads "Download for Windows"<br/>
-&nbsp;&nbsp;&nbsp;&nbsp;1.2 Once the installation file downloads, open it and follow the setup process (with the recommended settings unless you wish otherwise)<br/>
+&nbsp;&nbsp;&nbsp;&nbsp;1.2 Once the installation file downloads, open it and follow the setup process (with the recommended settings &nbsp;&nbsp;&nbsp;&nbsp;unless you wish otherwise)<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;1.3 When the git files download, open GIT GUI and click 'Clone Existing Repository'<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;1.4 In "Souce Location", paste this link"https://github.com/ChrisMV2007/StockBot.git .
-In "Target Directory", locate where you want the program files to reside.<br/>
+In "Target Directory", &nbsp;&nbsp;&nbsp;&nbsp;locate where you want the program files to reside.<br/>
 2. Install the Dependencies (skip files that are already on your computer)<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;2.1 Install python https://www.python.org/downloads/<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;2.2 Pip should have been installed along with python.
-In the command prompt, run the following commands individually:<br/>
+In the command prompt, run the following commands &nbsp;&nbsp;&nbsp;&nbsp;individually:<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.2.1 pip install matplotlib<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.2.2 pip install pandas<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.2.3 pip install datetime<br/>